 Definition of Verbal Irony

-Verbal irony occurs when a speaker speaks something contradictory to what he intends to.
+Verbal irony occurs when a speaker speaks something contradictory to what he intends to say.
 It is an intentional product of the speaker and is contradictory to his/her emotions and actions.
-To define it simply, it means when a character uses statement with underlying meanings contrasting with its literal meanings, it shows that the writer has used verbal irony.
-Writers rely on audience’s intelligence for discerning hidden meanings they intend to convey.
-Writers also use ironic similes to convey exactly the opposite of what they intend to say, such as “soft like concrete.”
+To define it simply, it occurs when a character uses a statement with underlying meanings that contrast with its literal meaning; it shows that the writer has used verbal irony.
+Writers rely on the audience’s intelligence for discerning the hidden meanings they intend to convey.
+Writers also use ironic similes to convey exactly the opposite of what they intend to say, such as “soft as concrete.”

 Types of Verbal Irony